 Includes

-Forest caterpillar (Malacosoma disstria)
+Forest tent caterpillar (Malacosoma disstria)

 Western tent caterpillar (Malacosoma californicum)

-Pest description and crop damage The western tent caterpillar and the forest caterpillar are the main tent caterpillar pests in the PNW.
+Pest description and crop damage The western tent caterpillar and the forest tent caterpillar are the main tent caterpillar pests in the PNW.
 These insects attack a wide variety of plants, including alder, ash, birch, cottonwood, and willow, as well as fruit trees and roses.
 The adult moths are stout-bodied, light to darker brown, and are active in early to midsummer.
 They are attracted to lights at night.

 Larvae of the forest tent caterpillar are about 2 inches long, blue, with black spattered markings as well as white, footprint-shape marks.
 Larvae of the western tent caterpillar are hairy, dull yellow-brown, with rows of blue and orange spots on the body.
 Eggs of these moths are laid on twigs or buildings in masses.
 These are brown to gray, about 0.06 inch long, and look like polystyrene.